 - A membership fee covers a period of six months from either January 1st to June 30th or from July 1st to December 31st.

-- Participants with a valid Sports Pass are eligible for a discount price of 65 €.
+- Participants who have paid a UniMove sports fee (formerly known as Sports Pass) are eligible for a discount price of 75 €.
 A six-month membership fee is always included in the cost of a beginners’ course.